dipucwc/RF-Microwave-Circuit-Design-Portfolio/02_Cadence_CMOS_OTA_Design/README.md

 ---

-## 10. Common-Mode Range and Output Swing
+##  Common-Mode Range and Output Swing:

 The input common-mode range defines the input voltage range where the differential pair and bias devices remain correctly biased.
 The output swing defines the range where the output branch remains in saturation and the OTA output remains useful.